lakshaysethi/Assignment_1_7420_ls/Assignment documents/discussion.md

 39. Why do we run apt-get update && apt-get install -y in one command when using Docker?

 40. What are Docker containers and what are the pros and cons of using them?
+    - Docker containers are are os free
 41. What is the difference between ADD and COPY with Docker?
 42. What is a .dockerignore file used for?

 43. What is Kubernetes and why didn’t we use it?
+    - it is an open-source system for automating deployment, scaling, and management of containerized applications.
+    - so what I unserstand is that it is a system that automatically checks the demands in usages and deploys more containers if needed to habndel the load  of an app/ API
+    - According to Kris:
+    > When there multiple containers or versions of our website running in the cloud, some backend and frontend container servers might have different versions at a given time.That's when we need to use a software for managing them, such as Kubernetes.However Kubernetes is  complex therefore its usually if we have 1000+ containers running.
 ## Deployment:
 44. What is Amazon S3 used for?
     - S3 is a cloud storage offered by amazon - we can use it to host staric files to the public or